 One for the veggies.
-Also, convert that friend who looks down on the spiruliser with this dish.
+Also, with this dish you can convert that friend who looks down on the spiralizer.
 The fresh homemade pesto is mind blowing.

-Making your own pesto – its so easy.
-Just parmesan, nuts, basil, mint, olive oil, salt, pepper and garlic.
+Making your own pesto is so easy.
+It’s just Parmesan, nuts, basil, mint, olive oil, salt, pepper and garlic.
 You won’t want to buy the potted stuff again.

-If you don't have a spirulizer, don't worry!
+If you don't have a spiralizer, don't worry!
 Just chop your courgette into very thin strips and cook the same way!

 COOKING TIME (INCLUDES PREPARATION TIME): 40 MINUTES